-- What financial risks are posed by a potential data breach or data leak?
+- What are the financial risks of a potential data breach or data leak?

-- What business operation risks would stem from a cybersecurity event?
+- What business operation risks would result from a cybersecurity event?

-- Do you have a business continuity plan that allows you to return to business operations rapidly after an IT disruption?
+- Is there a business continuity plan to help business operations resume quickly after an IT disruption?

-The risk assessment process considers risks to the information assets in your catalog and what harm breaches of each IT asset might cause to your enterprise.
+The risk assessment process considers risks to the information assets and what harm breaches of each might cause to the enterprise.
 That includes harm to business reputation, finances, continuity, and operations.